opencog/atomspace/Design-Notes.md

   off the downstream.
 * Hoarders can be streamers; as long as they are open, they can block if empty.
-* Streaming and BlockingSig do seem incompatbile: both block, but in different places, for different reasnos.
+* Streaming and HoardingSig do seem incompatbile: both block, but in different places, for different reasnos.
-* It only makes sense to be a BlockerSig if upstream is known to be finite; otherwise, low/high-watermark management is required (and is currently implemented in SortedStream.)
+* It only makes sense to be a HoardingSig if upstream is known to be finite; otherwise, low/high-watermark management is required (and is currently implemented in SortedStream.)

+But what problem does the DrainValue actually solve?
+Certainly, the SortedStream does not have to eagerly pull in a distinct thread; it can pull lazily.
+That is, when polled, it can try-get from upstream.
+If it finds something, it pulls that and places it into order.

 TODO: Implement DrainValue ...